1730 Birthday of Oliver Goldsmith, British author of She Stoops to Conquer.

 2002 Opening night for Off-Broadway's The Exonerated, penned by Jessica Blank and Erik Jensen, drawn from interviews of forty former death row inmates who were later found not guilty and released.
 It runs 608 performances and tours.

 2002 The first performance of A Man of No Importance, a musical by Lynn Ahrens and Stephen Flaherty, whose previous work includes Ragtime and Seussical.
 Roger Rees stars as bus conductor and amateur theatre director Alfie Byrne, opposite Faith Prince, Jessica Molaskey, and Steven Pasquale.
-The show completes its limited run through the end of the year at Lincoln Center Theater, and is recorded.
+The show completes its limited run through the end of the year at Lincoln Center Theater, and receives a cast recording.

 2003 Goodspeed Musicals revives A Tree Grows in Brooklyn, the rarely-seen 1951 Dorothy Fields-Arthur Schwartz musical based on the Betty Smith novel of love and life in the working class, with the George Abbott and Betty Smith libretto revised by director Elinor Renfield.
 Two songs are added to the score: "Tuscaloosa" (cut from the show before it arrived on Broadway) and "I'm Proud of You" (a Schwartz-Fields trunk song).